 Community Involvement Hours

-Please submit your Community Involvement Hours Form to our Guidance Department or email to the Guidance Secretary, Ms. Brock.
+Please submit your Community Involvement Hours Form to our Guidance Department or email to the Guidance Secretary, Ms. Coles.

 When can you start?

 You can start accumulating your hours in the summer before grade 9.